- What are 2d, 3d and 4d ultrasounds?

 Sonograms are produced by sound waves at a low output level that is currently regulated and monitored by the FDA.
 Over 30 years of extensive studies have been conducted, all of which show results of no harmful effects to either mother or baby.

 - Does Elective scan take the place of my doctor’s ultrasound?

 No. Our limited diagnostic ultrasound services do not replace your physician’s diagnostic ultrasound.
 We at babyimage want to make sure that you follow the proper procedures when choosing to have an elective ultrasound.
 To that end, we require expectant mothers who want elective ultrasound to have already had their first diagnostic ultrasound with their current physician or at babyimage.
 Please print and submit the following form to your Doctor.

 Physician Order Form (PDF)

 - When is the best time to come in for my 3d/4d ultrasound?

 For optimum results, we recommend that you visit our facility between 28 to 34 weeks when your baby is more developed (for Gender only best time is after 18 weeks).
 Please see our calendar.
 Or you can select our two visit package for early and late peek.

 - What type of equipment is used at babyimage 3d/4d Ultrasound?

 We use the G.E.
 VOLUSON E8 and 730, the leading brand in ultrasound equipment.
 The G.E.
 VOLUSON E8 and 730 produces the best quality 3d/4d and HD images.

 - Will my medical insurance pay for my 3d/4d ultrasound session?

-No. Your insurance will not cover this elective ultrasound nor will your insurance be billed for this service.
+No. Your insurance will not cover the elective ultrasound nor will your insurance be billed for this service.
 However, your insurance will cover the Diagnostic scan prescribed by your physician.

 - How long are the ultrasound sessions?